Renew your licence - Hunt NSW login

-All overseas visitors wanting to hunt game and feral animals in NSW must hold a NSW Visitors game hunting licence.
+All overseas visitors wanting to hunt game and feral animals in NSW must hold a NSW Visitors Game Hunting Licence.

 A Restricted (Visitor's) Game Hunting Licence allows you to hunt on public land or private land, provided you are in the company of a licensed individual or guide and you have permission to hunt from the landowner.
-Before you can apply for a Restricted class licence, you must complete training and be a member of a hunting club that is approved by DPI.

 If you will only be hunting on private land in NSW, you can apply for a General (Visitor's) Game Hunting Licence.

-While on a hunt, all holders of a Visitor's licence must also be accompanied at all times by a holder of a full NSW game hunting licence.
+While on a hunt, all holders of a Visitor's licence must also be accompanied at all times by a holder of a full NSW Game Hunting Licence.

 Persons who can accompany an overseas hunter are:

-The Visitors licence only allows the holder the same authority of the accompanying licence-holders type, for example:
+A Visitors licence only allows the holder the same authority of the accompanying licence-holders type, for example:

 All persons who act as hunting guides (for fee or reward) in NSW must hold a Guide Game Hunting Licence.
 Visitors are encouraged to request the licence details of any guide before engaging their guiding services.